bayesstuff/stanova/README.md

 coefficients.
 This poses a problem if a model includes a factor with more than two levels that interacts with another variable.
-In this case, the most reasonable parameterization of the model is such that the intercept correspond to the (unweighted) grand mean and therefore tests of main effects represent average effects (compared to simple effects).
+In this case, the most reasonable parameterization of the model is such that the intercept correspond to the (unweighted) grand mean and therefore estimates of the coefficients for the main effects represent average effects (compared to simple effects).
 In this parameterization, factors with \(k\) levels, where \(k > 2\) (i.e., more than two levels), cannot be mapped in a 1-to-1 fashion to the \(k-1\) coefficients as no such mapping exists.
-Thus, the values of the model coefficients do not represent effects of one factor level, but always pertain to more than one factor level and thus cannot be directly interpreted.
+Thus, the estimates of the model coefficients do not represent effects of one factor level, but always pertain to more than one factor level and thus cannot be directly interpreted.
 In other words, these coefficients should not be looked at.
 Instead, `stanova` transforms these parameters back such that one gets the information on the factor levels (or combination of factor levels for interactions).
 The default output shows for each factor level the difference from the intercept which as discussed before corresponds to the (unweighted) grand mean.

 Another problem adressed by `stanova` is that for Bayesian models the mapping of factor-levels to model coefficients needs to be done such